 However, that’s not the end of the day, as many go on to After School Care, undertake sports training or partake in one of many other co-curricular activities.
 Boarders will convene at 5pm for their nightly prep, followed by dinner at 6pm.

-Meet the acting head of Campus
+Meet the head of Campus

 The challenges today’s students will face as tomorrow’s leaders involves working more closely across geographic borders, with people who have very different backgrounds, beliefs and experiences.